Skip to Main Content

 • author rights, including copyright

-• Does the website state where the journal is indexed, and are you familiar with the indexes?
+• Does the website state where the journal is indexed, does it actually show up there, and are you familiar with the indexes?

-• Is the website design professional looking, with no spelling or grammar errors?
+• Is the website design professional looking, with no spelling or grammar errors, or broken links?

 • Some predatory publishers include false information on websites in order to appear legitimate, such as using academics' names without their knowledge.